ll7/scenario_runner/Docs/Execute_an_automated_test_case.md

 ```
 In Contrast you have to execute this file with two additional arguments
 - The first argument $1 is the desired scenario, e.g. FollowLeadingVehicle_1
-- The scecond argument $2 (true or false) defines if you want to record it or not
+- The second argument $2 (true or false) defines if you want to record it or not.
+It will be saved with the name of the first argument as a "log"-file.

 Of course, this possibility could also be built into the fully-automated script mentioned in paragraph II.).